Urban Habitats -- Natural History, Volume 6, Number 1

 A Human Ecology of Urban Gully Restoration: A New Zealand Example

-by Mairi Jay (corresponding author) and Ottilie Stolte
+by Mairi Jay1 and Ottilie Stolte2

 Evaluating Restoration Success in Urban Forest Plantings in Hamilton, New Zealand

-by D. Bruce MacKay, Priscilla M. Wehi, and Bruce D. Clarkson
+by D. Bruce MacKay1, Priscilla M. Wehi1,2, and Bruce D. Clarkson1

 Photo of Spring Peeper (Pseudacris crucifer) © Nick Scobel